miniluma/ESP32-Faikin/Manuals/Advanced.md

 |-------|-------|
 |`debug`|`true` means output lots of debug - notable for S21 this is one line with a set of poll responses.
 This also causes more fields to be polled than normal, so slower response times.|
 |`dump`|`true` means output raw serial communications|
+|`isFTXM`| EXPERIMENTAL!
+0 or 1 - Enable special control logic for FTXM Perfera wall mounted units.
+It ignores switchtemp, pushtemp, heatback.
+Set autor to low values (0.2-0.5).
+Currently, no fan speed adaption.
+Please select a suitable fan speed for your room.
+Reduce Demand Control to the lowest possible value and increase it in small steps, if your room is not getting warm enough after a while.
+Auto Demand Control for Single Split maybe comes later.
+Target of this option is to maintain a long running mode with highest energy efficiency and low or no on/off cycles.
+Heating up very cold rooms may take a while.

 |`uart`|Which internal UART to use|
 |`tx`|Which GPIO for tx, prefix `-` to invert the port|